-The largest lake in Finland is Lake Saimaa, the pearl of the Lake District in the east of the country.
-At some 4,400 square kilometres, it is the fourth-largest natural freshwater lake in Europe.
+The largest lake in Finland is Lake Saimaa in the east of the country.
+At some 4,400 square kilometres (1,700 square miles), it is the fourth-largest natural freshwater lake in Europe.

-The deepest lake in Finland, Lake Päijänne, reaches a depth of 95.3 metres.
-Stretching some 120 kilometres between the cities of Lahti and Jyväskylä, it is a popular haven for Finns.
+The deepest lake in Finland, Lake Päijänne, reaches a depth of 95.3 metres (312 feet).
+Stretching some 120 kilometres (75 miles) between the cities of Lahti and Jyväskylä, it is a popular haven for Finns.
 Around 16,000 cottages line its shore, with fishing, boating and trekking popular pastimes.
 Furthermore, a wide variety of water transport connects cities along its length.

 Lake activities are not confined to the warmer months; the winter brings cross-country skiing, skating, kick-sledding, snowmobiling and snowshoeing to the frozen surfaces.